 Bojoko: Can you highlight the salient points of the new gaming act both for the general public and for the gaming industry?
 Who stands to benefit the most?

-HF: Well I think the industry in general, will benefit.
-The players will benefit because of increased, more thorough, player protection directives.
+SP: Well, I think the industry, in general, will benefit.
+The players will benefit because of increased, more thorough player protection directives.

 The regulator will benefit from the additional regulatory powers.
 For example, we introduced the power to conduct "mystery shopping".
 Previously, we were in a situation where if we wanted to conduct an investigation on a licensee, we had to log in through a designated account, hence reducing the effectiveness of our investigation.